A Grand Army Man

 A Grand Army Man is a play by David Belasco.
-It played at the Stuyvestant Theatre in New York City in 1907 and 1908.
+It played at the Stuyvesant Theatre in New York City in 1907 and 1908.

 It played at the Hyperion Theatre.
 David Warfield starred.
 It toured in San Francisco.

-The Grand Army of the Republic (GAR) was an organization of Union Army Civil War veterans.
+The name refers to the Grand Army of the Republic, an organization of Union Army Civil War veterans.
 A novelization by Harvey Jerrold O'Higgins was published in 1908.